pedroperesdev/backup_app/README.md

-# Program for folder synchronization
+# Program for Folder Synchronization

 ## Description
 Program that executes a one-way synchronization from source(original) folder to a replica folder.
 Once running, enter the following: <sourceDir> <replicaDir> <intervalInSeconds> <logFilePath>